 For many, dogs quickly become one of the few things in life that never fail to put a smile on your face.
 They are always there to greet you at the end of the day, they are always there to ensure no food gets wasted and they’re always willing to be cuddled.
 But can your dog catch the same illnesses as you?

-Rabies for example, is a viral disease that can kill humans in a very short time frame.
-Handling rabies must be undertaken with extreme caution as it’s extremely contagious.
-But could your dog contract rabies just from eating poop on its usual walk?
+Rabies, for example, is a viral disease that can kill humans in a very short time frame.
+As well, it is highly contagious.
+But could your dog contract rabies just from eating poop on their usual walk?

 Can Dogs Get Rabies From Eating Poop?

 Some may think because rabies is so highly contagious, your dog could contract it just from eating the poop of an infected animal, but this is not possible.
 The rabies virus is contracted via saliva, so the transmission would actually require a bite or saliva from an infected animal getting in a wound.

 Rabies is extremely serious, so keep an eye out for symptoms.
 Does your dog seem anxious and irritable?
 Is your dog staggering and do they appear disoriented?
 Is your dog eating unusual things?
 Is your dog suffering from seizures or paralysis of a limb?
 Does you dog appear sensitive to light, touch and sound?
 All of these are signs of rabies and require immediate attention.

 But what causes rabies?
 Rabies is contracted through the blood or saliva of another infected animal.
 Commonly, the illness is transmitted from bats, skunks, raccoons, rabbits, cats, and other dogs.
 It can even be contracted for a short period from the carcass of a dead animal.
 It is usually transmitted via a bite, but can also be passed by saliva coming into contact with an open wound.